 With all of the data center cooling methods available, it may be challenging to determine what makes them all different.
-Here is a look at how data center cooling works for each system.
+Here is a look at how data center cooling technologies work for each system.

 1. Computer Room Air Conditioner and Handlers